bharathananth/learnRhythmanalysis/README.md

 4.	to direct you to resources to learn more
 5.	most importantly, to make you think about these issue BEFORE you design your experiments

+### EBRS 2019 Trainee day attendees.

+I will assume you have some basic knowledge of R (although this is not essential to sit through the tutorial, but eventually you will need it to apply the methods).

+It is sufficient if each pair of attendees has a laptop between them.

+Bring your **fully-charged** laptops to the session.

+Preferably, follow steps 0-5 in the installation guide **before** trainee day. **If** the installation does not work please come *at least 15 min before the session starts* so that we can help you get set up.

+Come with your data, curiousity and questions.
+Look forward to seeing you.

-### Installation and Running the Tutorial
+### Installation and running the Tutorial

 0. Before you install the package, please set your default browser to Safari/Firefox/Chrome.
 Internet Explorer does not work properly with shiny apps.

-1. Install R on your computer (choosing the appropriate version for Windows, Linux or Mac) from [CRAN](https://cran.r-project.org)
+1. Install R (newer than version 3.6.0) on your computer (choosing the appropriate version for Windows, Linux or Mac) from [CRAN](https://cran.r-project.org)

 2. Download and Install (the free) [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) for your operating system